apache/kyuubi/docs/deployment/spark/incremental_collection.md

 ## Use in single connections

-As above explains, the incremental collection mode is not suitable for common query sense, you can enable incremental collect mode for specific queries by using
+As above explains, the incremental collection mode is not suitable for common query sense, you can enable incremental collection mode for specific queries by using

 ```
 beeline -u 'jdbc:hive2://kyuubi:10009/?spark.driver.maxResultSize=8g;spark.driver.memory=12g#kyuubi.engine.share.level=CONNECTION;kyuubi.operation.incremental.collect=true' \